-

 MECA welcomes all students to engage and learn about Middle Eastern culture, religion, and politics.
 Through speakers, music, media, language, food, and interaction with people from the Middle East, MECA desires to counteract negative stereotypes and provide a balanced perspective on the region.

 MSA aims to restore cross-cultural relationships, while breaking down various barriers that divide Taylor University.
-Through thoughtful programming, MSA fuels critical conversations while educating the community about race and culture.
-MSA hosts events like Boxes and Walls, Multicultural Worship Night, and Mosaic Night—a night where students share their cultures through dancing, storytelling, and singing.
+Through thoughtful programming, MSA fuels critical conversations while hosting events like Boxes and Walls, Multicultural Worship Night, and Mosaic Night—a night where students share their cultures through dancing, storytelling, and singing.

-The Gospel Choir is an intentionally diverse choir that proclaims the ministry of reconciliation through performing black gospel music and dance.
-This choir is open to Taylor University students, staff, and faculty members.
+The Taylor University Community Gospel Choir proclaims the ministry of reconciliation through performing black gospel music and dance.
+This choir is open to all Taylor University students, staff, and faculty members.
 New members are accepted at the start of every semester.